tonethar/IGME-230-GDD-2017-Fall/weekly/Week-14B-Notes.md

 And... animate the blockers so they randomly move around, bouncing off the edges of the play area!

-Place the resulting HTML file (and any external resources if needed) on Banjo and provide a link from your homepage before next class.
+Place the resulting HTML file (and any external resources if needed) on Banjo and provide a link from your homepage before next week's first class.